DoubleDeez/MDMetaDataEditor/README.md

 ## Editing Meta Data

-The plugin adds a new `Meta Data` section to the details panel of Blueprint Variables and Functions.
+The plugin adds a new `Meta Data` section to the details panel of Blueprint Variables, Functions, Events, and Function Parameters.
 Here, any exposed meta data values can be set.

 ![](./Resources/readme_ForceInlineRow.gif)